PDF

 The Web editions of ACS journals allow readers to view multimedia attachments such as animations and movies that complement understanding of the research being reported.

-WEOs should be uploaded in ACS Paragon Plus with ‘Web Enhanced Object’ selected as the file designation.
+WEOs should be uploaded in the submission system with ‘Web Enhanced Object’ selected as the file designation.
 Consult the list of compatible WEO formats.